Chang-CH/govtech-oa/README.md

 ## Design considerations

 1. Displaying weather all in one: In this app, weather data is joined with camera data.
-I feel that it allows users to instantly see weather data immediately without having to click on a table entry, which might feel cumbersome.
-Since the returned dataset is not too big (~90 camera entries, ~50 weather), joining with a simple for loop should not be too computationally intensive, especially since date and time cannot be changed so fast.
-We can optimize this in the future by creating a hashmap from location to weather in the future for O(n) access.
+This will improve UX since users can see weather data immediately.
+Since the returned dataset is not too big (~90 camera entries, ~50 weather), performance trade off is justifiable.
 2. Filters for camera and location: The most likely use case for this app is likely for a person to view the cameras (or weather) near their location.
 Filters would help with that.
-Location filter is regenerated from each query, as opposed to being hardcoded as a constant.
-This is done so that in the even location data changes in the future, the filter would still work.
-If performance becomes an issue we can update location filters only once on startup.
 3. Pagination: Since the returned data is very long, it makes sense to paginate. default page size is kept to 5 since most locations do not have more than 5 cameras anyway.
 4. Handling load state: since we need to query multiple APIs, using an enum to represent fetch status is not good enough.
 For example, we get `api1` and `api2`, if `api1` returns and sets loading state to true when `api2` has yet to return we are incorrectly setting load states.
 To handle this we use a number to represent the number of APIs we are waiting for instead.